“Akiya” abandoned, cheap/free* houses in Japan / annotations, resources, riffs, musings, stories

 Japan Open Air Folk House Museum, representative historic houses from around Japan, disassembled and reconstructed in Kawasaki-shi, Kanagawa-ken

-this is my kura and i love it
+This is my kura and I love it

 Regarding “Free” Houses in Japan in Vice” (from a comment…)

-“Someone sends me one of various articles about the abandoned/free/cheap house situation in Japan weekly – which is fun and fine… but the articles gloss over so much truth and nuance of the situation.
+“Someone sends me one of the various articles about the abandoned/free/cheap house situation in Japan weekly – which is fun and fine… but the articles gloss over so much truth and nuance of the situation.

 Here are a few notes (rapidly written and unedited) about this topic – curious to hear other opinions (and yes i do know several people who have taken advantage of such deals but they are either Japanese/married to Japanese – so NO you can’t just show up from another country and claim your house and ping uber-eats for sushi delivery).
 Let’s go:

-Being back now, i recently visited the village where i farmed enoki mushrooms (Saji, Yazu-gun) and while it was a calm mountain village in those days, there was “life” – now it and many other villages are amalgamated into the larger city and seemed almost empty.
-The basic shops and gas stations etc are closed and despite improved roads, didn’t see another car for :30 mins.
+Being back now, I recently visited the village where I farmed enoki mushrooms (Saji, Yazu-gun) and while it was a calm mountain village in those days, there was “life” – now it and many other villages are amalgamated into the larger city and seemed almost empty.
+The basic shops and gas stations etc are closed and despite improved roads, didn’t see another car for 30 mins.

 ~~